sojusrecords/Ensoniq-SD-1-32-Voice-VST-emulation/README.md

 The source code to MAME® is provided under the GNU General Public License version 2 or later as of Git revision 35ccf865aa366845b574e1fdbc71c4866b3d6a0f and the release of MAME 0.172.
 Source files may also be licensed as specified in the file header.
 This license does not apply to prior versions of MAME.

-License

-MAME®
-Copyright (c) 1997-2026  MAMEDev and contributors
+MAME® Copyright (c) 1997-2026  MAMEDev and contributors

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.<br/>
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
-See the GNU General Public License for more details.
+GNU General Public License for more details.<br/>
 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+SD-1 Emulation license:<br/>
-SD-1 Emulation license: BSD 3 Clause | Copyright (c) Christian Brunschen
+BSD 3 Clause | Copyright (c) Christian Brunschen

 All trademarks are property of their respective owners.